Training Youth Athletes Through Puberty: A Parent's Guide

 This stage is primarily for athletes in the pre-puberty developmental phase.
 The main objective here is to build a comprehensive "movement vocabulary" and overall athleticism.

-What's Happening Biologically?
-Before the growth spurt and onset of puberty, most increases in physical work capacity and exploitation capabilities are due to nervous system improvements enhancing coordination of muscle fiber firing and sequencing.
-The brain is largely developed by age 8 (90-95% developed), creating favorable conditions for acquiring difficult coordination movements between 7 and 12 years of age.
-Kinesthetic sense, reaction time, rhythm capabilities, and balance are largely developed by 7-11 years.
+Before the growth spurt and onset of puberty, most increases in physical work capacity come from nervous system improvements.
+These enhancements boost coordination of muscle fiber firing and sequencing.
+By age 8, the brain is largely developed (90-95%), creating favorable conditions for acquiring difficult coordination movements between ages 7 and 12.
+Kinesthetic sense, reaction time, rhythm capabilities, and balance are largely developed by ages 7-11.

 Training Focus: